 It states that people actually feel freer when they are given fewer choices.
 Have you never ended up walking out of a store without the purchase you had planned, because you had been faced with too many choices?
 I know I have – often!

-It is said that the limited choice offered in hard discounters in one of the reasons for their success; it’s not only about lower prices.
+It is said that the limited choice offered in hard discounters in one of the reasons for their success.
+It appears that it’s not only about lower prices.

-They usually present just one or two brands for each item they stock and the branded products they do stock are almost always at the same price if not even higher than in normal supermarkets.
+Retailers such as Aldi and Lidl present just one or two brands of each category they stock, in addition to their own brand.
+The branded products they do sell are almost always the cheapest offering the brand has, or one of their older versions that are no longer very popular.
+And they are usually at the same price if not even higher than in normal supermarkets!

-More than ten years after the first research on which Schwartz based his theory, new studies have given some alternative perspectives on choice, claiming that large assortments are not always a bad thing.
+More than fifteen years after the first research on which Schwartz based his theory was conducted, new studies have given some alternative perspectives on choice.
+They claim that large assortments are not always a bad thing.
 In the study by Gao & Simonson, they propose that there are many factors which were forgotten in Schwartz’s original study.

-You can read the full article on this latest work in Neuromarketing.
-What I found of particular interest, being the customer champion that I am, is that they conclude by saying that it all depends on understanding your customer – doesn’t everything?!
+You can read the full findings of this latest work in Neuromarketing.
+What I found of particular interest in this article, being the customer champion that I am, is that they conclude by saying that it all depends on understanding your customer – doesn’t everything?!
 Their summary findings state that:

 “In certain situations (when the ‘whether to buy’ decision comes before the ‘which option is best’ decision) a large assortment CAN increase purchase likelihood.
 Especially in eCommerce, it is possible to reap the benefits of a large product assortment, while helping customers make choices?”

 In other words, the online searches that we all now perform before purchasing many articles, will benefit from a wide selection of offers.
 Once we have decided to buy, then a large choice can become a barrier to the final purchase.

 THE 5 SECRETS